 Briefly, in this paper we present a method to extract the absolute temperature of an individual gold nanorod by measuring the anti-Stokes emission spectra.
 We present a simple model to interpret the data and we show that we can achieve 4K accuracy in the temperature determination with only 180s integration time.

 On 16 June 2017, the Netherlands Organisation for Scientific Research NWO announced that Professor Michel Orrit is among the winners of this year’s Spinoza prize.
 The Spinoza Prize is the highest Dutch scientific award, and comes with a grant of 2.5 million euro to be spent on further scientific research.… Continue reading

 Congratulations to Dr Aquiles Carattino, who successfully defended his PhD thesis titled “Gold Nanorod Photoluminescence — Applications to Imaging and Temperature Sensing” on Thursday 9 March 2017 at Leiden University’s Academy Building in the traditional manner.
 Aquiles Carattino (ctr), flanked by his paranymphs Martín Caldarola (l) and Pravin Kumar (r) Continue reading

+We are proud of our recent publication on single-molecule electrochemistry using enhanced fluorescence as readout.
 We used gold nanorods as nanoatennas to reveal single-molecules of a redox sensitive dye, Methylene Blue, and studied the electrochemical properties of this molecule one by one.
 Leiden University’s Press release can be found here and… Continue reading